whynot-zyl/CloDS_video/README.md

   </tr>
 </table>

-## 2. Visualization of the ablation studies in SMGS
+## 2. Visualization of the ablation studies in SMGS (Visualization of Figure 3)
 <table>
   <tr>
     <td align="center">